Guru Devotion in Vajrayāna

 In the Vajrayāna, we see the guru as a buddha–there is no difference at all.
 Moreover, we don’t think the guru is only like the form of the historical Śākyamuni Buddha.
 Instead, we see our guru as inseparable from the perfected primordial first Buddha–the completely enlightened being.
 Of course, that includes Śākyamuni Buddha, but it is far more encompassing.

 This is how we need to think of our teacher.
 And is that simple?
 No!
 In fact, we can acknowledge that it is very difficult for us.
 And yet, guru devotion is crucial to Vajrayāna practice.
 In Theravāda teachings, renunciation is primary.
 So when we study those teachings, we reflect a lot on impermanence.
 If a practitioner doesn’t have renunciation, he or she will not reach the level of an arhat.

 Mahāyāna Practice: Embracing Everything with Bodhicitta

-When we practice the Mahāyāna path, we must develop bodhicitta or the mindset on complete enlightenment for the benefit of all beings.
+When we practice the Mahāyāna path, we develop bodhicitta or the mindset on complete enlightenment for the benefit of all beings.
 If we don’t generate bodhicitta, then regardless of what we say, we are not practicing the Mahāyāna.
-All practices must be embraced by bodhicitta.
+We gradually learn to embrace all practices with bodhicitta.

 Guru Devotion: Key to Vajrayāna

-And on the Vajrayāna path, everything must be connected to guru devotion.
-When we practice, all our efforts–śamatha meditation, development stage practices, renunciation, bodhicitta, and enhancement methods such as sang practice–need the view of guru devotion to make them truly Vajrayāna practices.
+And on the Vajrayāna path, everything connects to guru devotion.
+When we practice, all our efforts–śamatha meditation, development stage practices, renunciation, bodhicitta, and enhancement methods such as sang practice–rely on the view of guru devotion to make them truly Vajrayāna practices.
 Often, when we practice, we do everything very separately without having this all-encompassing package.
-Instead, we need to understand how to incorporate devotion into all our practices.
+Instead, we learn to incorporate devotion into all our practices.
 And when we understand how to tie everything up into this complete package, then we can make excellent progress on our path!